airrakedev/Vuejs-and-Vuetify-with-Vuex-and-Vuerouter-application/README.md

 # A Movie Store Management

-A Vuejs application designed to display wide array of movies with different Genres.
-Users can select movies and added to their cart.
-Administrator can create update and track all movies on hand.
+A Vuejs application for movie rentals, a movie listing with different Genres.
+Customers can select listed movies and can be added to their cart.
+Before adding movies to a cart, customers should signup for account as credentials or can logged in to current accounts.

+An admin will create or update the movies availability, also it manages and track its records on movies and its customers records.

+Once the customers checkout it will automatically popup to Admin dashboard that customers have check out and wanted to pay for its rentals.
+Once customers return all movies rented it will be managed by Admin to update the customers rentals records and the movie listing.

-An Application designed to utilize the power of Vuetify combined with Routing setup and Vuex Management and other packages such as Axios.
+This application designed to utilize the power of Vuetify combined with Routing setup and Vuex Management and other packages such as Axios.

 To start using the application